Cilacap Regency

-Cilacap Regency covers an area of 2,252.50 km2 (including the 115-km2 Nusakambangan Island off the south coast), and it had a population of 1,642,107 at the 2010 Census and 1,944,857 at the 2020 Census; the official estimate as at mid 2021 was 1,963,824.
-The languages used in Cilacap are the Javanese language and Sundanese language, but most people can speak Indonesian.
-The dialect used is Banyumasan.
+Cilacap Regency covers an area of 2,249.28 km2 (including the 115-km2 Nusakambangan Island off the south coast), and it had a population of 1,642,107 at the 2010 Census and 1,944,857 at the 2020 Census; the official estimate as at mid-2024 was 2,007,829 (comprising 1,020,920 males and 1,006,459 females).
+The languages used in Cilacap are Javanese and Sundanese, although most people can speak Indonesian; the dialect of Javanese used is Banyumasan.

 There are schools of all levels in Cilacap and several higher-learning institutions.
-There are several academies such as Akademi Maritim Nusantara (National Maritime Academy).
-A polytechnic, called Politeknik Cilacap, was established in 2008 and offers education in Engineering, Electronics and Informatics.
+Several academies exist, such as Akademi Maritim Nusantara (National Maritime Academy).
+A polytechnic, Politeknik Cilacap, was established in 2008 and offers Engineering, Electronics and Informatics education.

-Administrative Districts
+Administrative districts

-Cilacap Regency comprises twenty-four districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2021.
-The table also includes the locations of the district administrative centres, the number of administrative villages (rural desa and urban kelurahan) in each district and its post code.
-The three districts comprising Cilacap town formerly formed an Autonomous city, but have now been subsumed back into the regency.
+Cilacap Regency comprises twenty-four districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (comprising 269 rural desa and 15 urban kelurahan - the latter all in the 3 Cilacap town districts), and its postcode.
+The three districts comprising Cilacap town formerly formed an Autonomous city but have now been subsumed back into the regency.

-Notes: (a) except the desa of Cigintung (which has a post code of 53222) and the desa of Limbangan (which has a post code of 53232).(b) includes the population but excludes the area (115 km2) of the offshore island of Pulau Nusakambangan.
+Notes: (a) except the desa of Cigintung (which has a post code of 53222) and the desa of Limbangan (which has a post code of 53232).(b) includes the population and the area of the offshore island of Pulau Nusakambangan (or Tambakreja kelurahan). (c) consists of the 5 kelurahan of Cilacap, Sidakaya, Tambakreja, Tegalkamulyan and Tegalreja. (d) consists of the 5 kelurahan of Donan, Gunungsimping, Kutawaru, Lomanis and Sidanegara. (e) consists of the 5 kelurahan of Gumilir, Karangtalun, Kebonmanis, Mertasinga and Tritih Kulon.